amaan784/hpml-final-project/README.md

 ### D. Quantization (replaces "Training")

 This project does no training.
-The optimization is post-training quantization plus serving tuning. **The recommended path is to let [`scripts/overnight.sh`](scripts/overnight.sh) Stage 1 build any missing checkpoints automatically (~25 min × N missing); see §E.** The four checkpoints it produces are `models/qwen2.5-vl-7b-awq-{domain,generic}` and `models/llama3-llava-next-8b-awq-{domain,generic}-real`.
+The optimization is post-training quantization plus serving tuning. **The recommended path is to let [`scripts/overnight.sh`](scripts/overnight.sh) Stage 1 build any missing checkpoints automatically (~25 min x N missing); see Section E.** The four checkpoints it produces are `models/qwen2.5-vl-7b-awq-{domain,generic}` and `models/llama3-llava-next-8b-awq-{domain,generic}-real`.

 If you prefer to run the quantization step by hand: